Mobil Economy Run

 A 1962 magazine advertisement for Champion Spark Plugs (Federal-Mogul) promoting the Mobil Economy Run winner for the year, the Rambler American.

-Mobil Economy Run was an annual event that took place from 1936 to 1968, except during World War II.
-It was designed to provide real fuel efficiency numbers during a coast-to-coast test on public roads and with regular traffic and weather conditions.
-The Mobil Oil Corporation sponsored it and the United States Auto Club (USAC) sanctioned and operated the run.
+The Mobil Economy Run was an annual event held from 1936 to 1968, except during World War II.
+It was designed to provide real fuel efficiency numbers during a coast-to-coast test on public roads, with regular traffic and weather conditions.
+The Mobil Oil Corporation sponsored it, and the United States Auto Club (USAC) sanctioned and operated the run.

 In the United States

 The Mobil Economy Run determined the fuel economy or gas mileage potentials of passenger cars under typical driving conditions encountered by average motorists.
-This was rather different from the current method of computing fuel consumption by the United States Environmental Protection Agency (EPA) by running cars on chassis dynamometer in a climate-controlled environment.
-To prevent special preparation or modifications to the participating automobiles for the run, the United States Auto Club purchased the cars at dealerships, checked them and, if certified as "stock", their hoods and chassis were sealed.
+This contrasts from the current method of computing fuel consumption used by the United States Environmental Protection Agency (EPA), which involves running cars on chassis dynamometers in a climate-controlled environment.

+To prevent special preparation or modifications to the participating automobiles for the run, the United States Auto Club purchased the cars at dealerships, checked them, and, if certified as "stock", their hoods and chassis were sealed.
 The factory gas tank was disconnected so fuel use could be accurately measured by using a special tank mounted in the trunk.
-Because of the many types of automobiles, the Mobil Economy Run had eight classes based on wheelbase, engine and body size, as well as price.
-The leading automakers provided drivers and in each car was a USAC observer to prevent any deviations and penalize for traffic or speed limit violations.
-Women were permitted to participate in the Mobil-gas contest only from 1957.
+Because of the many types of automobiles, the Mobil Economy Run had eight classes based on wheelbase, engine, body size, and price.
+The leading automakers provided drivers, and in each car was a USAC observer to prevent any deviations and penalize for traffic or speed-limit violations.
+Women were permitted to participate in the Mobil Economy Run only from 1957.

 The event was a marketing contest between the automakers.
 The objective was the coveted title as the Mobilgas Economy Run winner in each class.
-However, starting in 1959, entries were judged on an actual miles-per-gallon basis, instead of the ton-mileage formula used previously which favored bigger, heavier cars.
+However, starting in 1959, entries were judged on an actual miles-per-gallon basis, instead of the ton-mileage formula used previously, which favored bigger, heavier cars.
 As a result, compact cars became the top mileage champs.
 In the 47-car field for 1959, a Rambler American was first - averaging 25.2878 mpgus - while a Rambler Six was second - with an average of 22.9572 mpgus - for the five-day, 1898 mi trip from Los Angeles, California to Kansas City, Missouri.

-The efficiency of models as AMC's more compact Ramblers caused them to be all but banned from the event.
+The efficiency of the more compact Rambler models made by American Motors Corporation (AMC) led to their being all but banned from the event.
 As a result, Ramblers and Studebakers were put in a separate class.
 This was because the 'Big Three' auto makers (General Motors, Ford, and Chrysler) did not have competitive cars at the time and were trounced in the fuel efficiency rankings until they introduced smaller platforms (GM X platform, Ford Falcon, Chrysler A platform).